tablelist/angular-admin-directives/README.md

 Query Builder is a GUI tool for building complex MongoDB queries.
 By selecting parameters and comparators from dropdowns, query builder empowers our sales and marketing team to query our database for specific data.

-* requires: bootstrap css, underscore
+* requires: bootstrap css, font awesome CSS icons, underscore.js

 ### Details Panel